csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

 ## Key Features
  * Patients are able to do daily rehabilitation exercises viturally.
     * Patients can login their account to see their assinged exercises
-    * Patients can choose the avatar gender to do the exercises.

  * Patients are able to record their own exercising videos.
     * Patients can press the record button to do the redording.
  * Patients are able to do online consultation with physicians.
-    * Patients can find their appointments on the calender
+    * Patients can find their exercise history on the calender
     * Patients can set up their microphone, speaker and camera
-    * Patents can do the meeting with the doctor.

 ​
 ## Instructions
    * Login